manwar/perlweeklychallenge-club/challenge-273/atschneid/README.md

 > Input: $str = "bbb"</br>
 > Output: true

-Again, there's a simple algorithm that looks at every character in the string.
-Well actually we can even short circuit it if we fail early by seeing an 'a' after a 'b'.
+Again, there's a simple algorithm that looks at every character in the string, we can even short circuit it if we fail early by seeing an 'a' after a 'b'.
 Let's look at the boring algorithm, this time in C++

 ```cpp
 int validate_a_b_string_v1( std::string s ) {